 Under Feng Shui, each of the earth elements have their own Chi energy and benefits.
 Concrete is the most important “Earth” element.
 Its use in a home or place of business brings positive Chi energy in several ways: 1) grounding and stability; 2) peace, safety, and security; 3) family happiness and joy; 4) self-confidence, kindness, and personal generosity in relationships; and 5) good health.
 The use of concrete may also be enhanced through the use of earth tone colors - yellows, oranges, browns, greens - and earthen shapes - rectangles, squares, horizontal & vertical lines.
 So, according to Feng Shui thinking, acid-stained concrete flooring incorporates Chi energy in a major way.
 Not only are decorative concrete floors based on the earth element of "concrete", but they incorporate the earth tone "coloring" of acid stains, and the earthen "shapes" of saw-cut squares, rectangular tiles and linear borders (see Acid Stained Concrete Scoring Patterns).
 At the same time, the smoothness of concrete flooring, its ability to be easily cleaned and maintained, and the fluid, confluent, marbling effect of acid stain work to prevent what is referred to as “stagnated Chi energy" from accumulating in living and working spaces, and blocking positive Chi energy.

-Feng Shui has grown greatly in popularity in the Western hemisphere over the last 33 years, and its principles have become mainstream in U.S. architectural and interior design circles, and the world of corporate consulting.
-You may call it "Chi energy" or simply "great ambience": regardless, acid-stained concrete flooring provides a terrific foundation, and sense of security, to a room that cannot help but be impressed upon the senses of its occupants, guests, visitors, or customers.
+Feng Shui has grown greatly in popularity in the Western hemisphere over the last 35 years, and its principles are now mainstream in U.S. architectural and interior design circles, and the world of corporate consulting.
+Some may call it "Chi energy", others, simply "great ambience" - regardless, acid-stained concrete flooring provides a terrific foundation and sense of security to a room that cannot help but be impressed upon the senses of its occupants, guests, visitors, or customers.